 People are also going to open kitchen and bathroom drawers.
 They want to make sure they work properly and aren’t rickety.
 So use smaller containers to curtail drawer clutter.
 Donate some cooking utensils you haven’t used in forever.
 You know the drill.

 You don’t have to go through your house and paint every room, but take the time to touch up any scuffs.
 I had our great room painted SW Repose Gray because the color of the new floors (we thought we’d get to enjoy for a longer period of time) clashed with the old wall color.

 And don’t forget about the exterior.
 We painted our backyard shed the fall of 2009, but after 8 years out in the elements it was starting to look rough.
 So I paid to have it painted– the best $250 I’ve spent.

 If your house is brimming with furniture you’ve collected over the years, or you get excited about your next house and started buy furniture for it, invest in a storage unit.
 We got one to store random pieces of furniture, like my sewing cabinet and treadmill, and some of Owen’s bigger toys, like his basketball hoop and giant car play set.
 We also used the storage unit to store other random things like stuff we were hiding in the closets.

 Leave On All the Lights

 For showings, turn on every single lightbulb in your house– ceiling lights, lamps, bathroom vanity lights, hallway lights, porch lights.
 Seriously, your house should be glowing.
 We even left out a framed sign on our kitchen island that read: “Welcome!
 Please remove your shoes.
 Please leave all lights on.”

-Don’t forget to open all of your blinds too.
+Don’t forget to open all of your drapes and blinds too.
 Unless you’re trying to hide something, like your neighbor’s unkempt yard.

 Don’t Cook Food